 V and I stood in front of the slate-grey door of the Sugihara House.
 We had trudged through the snow to get to this modest house, the only museum in Kaunas that was open on Monday, and our hopes of learning a chapter of its history rested on this excursion.
 I rang the doorbell; thankfully, […]

 It’s difficult to discuss a site such as Majdanek in Lublin, Poland, where the Nazis built a concentration camp during World War II.
 After all, I’m a non-European born two generations after the events.
-However, my experience there has affected me enough to try to share it as sensitively as I know how.
+However, my experience there affected me enough to try to share it as sensitively as I know.